My weight loss story will never end, an honest update

 This has led me to comfort eat for a few months now.
 Sneaking bits in here and there.
 As my weight has therefore crept up I have hated myself more and more and it has been a downward spiral.

-I am ashamed of what I have become, I hope as you are reading this you understand that I am only human and don’t judge me.
+I am ashamed of what I have become, I hope as you are reading my weight loss story you understand that I am only human and don’t judge me.
 Of course, I really never wanted to be like I am now again but the reality is I am.

 How I feel now about my weight

 Whilst I am currently around a size 12 and creeping into a 14.
-I guess I am still a long way away from how big I was when I started my weight loss journey.
+I guess I am still a long way away from how big I was when I started my weight loss story in 2014.

 Mentally I feel I am much closer than I actually am.
 The old habits have been creeping back in.
 I have been eating packs of flapjacks that are designed for a family all to myself.